 - T Territorial Defense (Probable) -- Permanent territory presumed through defense of breeding territory by fighting or chasing individuals of same species.

-- P Pair in Suitable Habitat (Probable) -- Pair observed in suitable breeding habitat within breeding season.
+- P Pair in Suitable Habitat (Probable) -- Pair observed in suitable breeding habitat (for some projects only during breeding season).

-- M Multiple (7+) Singing Birds (Probable) -- At least 7 singing birds present in suitable nesting habitat during breeding season.
+- M Multiple (7+) Singing Birds (Probable) -- At least 7 singing birds present in suitable nesting habitat (for some projects only during breeding season).

 - S7 Singing Bird Present 7+ Days (Probable) -- Use only if you have observed a singing bird at the same spot (not elsewhere) one week or more earlier in the season.

-- S Singing Bird (Possible) -- Singing bird present in suitable nesting habitat during its breeding season.
+- S Singing Bird (Possible) -- Singing bird present in suitable nesting habitat (for some projects only during breeding season).

 - H In Appropriate Habitat (Possible) -- Adult in suitable nesting habitat during its breeding season.